andrew-pa/endless-hole/spec/kernel.md

 - memory address space and memory loans
 - supervisor process ID
 - role (process level and supervisor status)
+- exit state: running, successfully exited with some code, exited with a fault

 Processes start with a single main thread running at their entry point.
 Processes run until they exit or encounter a fault.
 When a process exits for any reason, the parent of the process can be notified.
+Processes exit successfully when their last thread exits, and have the exit code provided by this last exit.

 #### Process Roles
 The supervisor process is the process responsible for resource resolution in the supervised process.